-Montana Tenant’s Options if Repairs Aren’t Made
+Tenant’s Options if Repairs Aren’t Made in Montana

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Repair and deduct – Tenants have the right to repair and deduct.
+- Repair and Deduct – Tenants have the right to repair and deduct.
 If the cost of the repair is less than one month’s rent, the tenant may hire a contractor to have the repair made and deduct the repair cost from next month’s rent.
 If the repair is an emergency, the tenant may not do the repair themselves but may only hire a professional to make the repairs.

 - Substitute Housing – The tenant may find substitute housing until the landlord has made the necessary repairs.
 During this time the tenant is not required to pay rent.

 - Lawsuit – Tenants also have the option to file a complaint in the Justice Court specifying the necessary repairs, requiring the landlord to have the repairs completed in a timely manner.

 - Reporting to Public Officials – Landlords can be reported to federal or state authorities if they are found to be in violation of any local housing codes.

 Landlord Retaliation in Montana

 It is illegal for a landlord to terminate the rental agreement, remove property from the unit, increase the rent, or decrease services because the tenant:

 - Filing a complaint to the landlord about habitability issues.